JSD Management Inc. - Commercial Collection Agency

 The accounts we work on are reviewed by real people.
 Every file gets a specific collector.
 Every communication that goes to a debtor is written or reviewed by a person.
 We have no interest in putting a chatbot in front of a debtor and we do not believe any serious commercial collection agency should.

-The backend is a different story.
-Document processing, intake validation, contact research, portfolio monitoring: those are areas where careful use of AI tools genuinely makes the work faster and the files cleaner without compromising the human judgment and human contact that makes professional commercial collections work.
+Document processing, intake validation, contact research, portfolio monitoring are areas where careful use of AI tools genuinely makes the work faster and the files cleaner without touching the human judgment and human contact that commercial collections actually runs on.

 If you have past-due B2B receivables and want to understand how we approach recovery, see our commercial collections services or place an account directly.